 Kristen has been a presenter at many professional conferences, sharing information and techniques on trauma-informed mediation, diversity issues, and coordination of services with attorneys.
 Clients can count on her depth of knowledge and professional experience to add value to the mediation services they receive.

 Kristen also participates at many levels as a member of the National Federation of the Blind, both nationally and locally.
 She has held positions as state president, local president, state and local board member and national committee member.
 Her current advocacy efforts include pursuing improvements to Oregon law for blind parents and outreach to decision makers in custody and child placement decisions about disability bias and diversity.

-Kristen is a single parent to two children.
-She knows the adversarial nature of competing divorce attorneys and is committed to helping families navigate divorce and other parenting challenges through the more cooperative lens of mediation.
+Kristen knows the adversarial nature of competing divorce attorneys and is committed to helping families navigate divorce and other parenting changes through mediation and the use of best practices for conflict resolution.